 Ramah is a tiny town located in the state of Colorado.
 With a population of 108 people and just one neighborhood, Ramah is the 241st largest community in Colorado.
-Ramah has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Ramah was built prior to World War II, making it one of the older and more historic towns in the country.

-Ramah is a blue-collar town, with 44.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Ramah, you'll notice that it is more blue-collar than most other communities in America.
+44.12% of Ramah’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ramah is a town of transportation and shipping workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Ramah who work in law enforcement and fire fighting (14.71%), office and administrative support (11.76%), and healthcare (11.76%).

 Also of interest is that Ramah has more people living here who work in computers and math than 95% of the places in the US.